sprky0/AJBnet.js/README.md

 		to declare a class Name3 and a class Name4 that lives in an associated package is impossible.
 Need to work out a modified storage scheme to resolve.  *doh  (if needed - maybe skip)

-	X - It is possible to declare a circular dependency that loads forever.
-Should be handled by caching loaded classes.
-		Should just check for the first level.
-A -> A is no good, but I think A -> B -> A should be fine.

-		- The above no longer occurs, but now the callback on the lowest will never be run, not sure why
+	- A circular dependency will no longer load forever, but does not trigger the callback on the parent module

 To Improve:

 	- Constructors are redefined each time, by re-running their respective closure.
-This fixes a problem with certain objects that hang onto references, eg arrays.
+This fixes a problem with prototyped arrays etc, but it breaks JS's instanceof function

 Notes: